 EVOLVE YOUR KETTLEBELL TRAINING

-Kettlebell Partner Passing is a dynamic system, designed to offer physical and mental benefits beyond those of traditional kettlebell exercises.
+Kettlebell Partner Passing is designed to offer physical and mental benefits beyond those of traditional kettlebell exercises.

 One aim of KPP is to help others enter and sustain an integrated and grounded state of flow- physically, mentally, and spiritually, by playing catch with the kettlebell.

 In simple terms, KPP is throwing a kettlebell back and forth with a partner.
-But when you look closer, you will find more to it than meets the eye.
+But when you look closer, you will see there is more to it than meets the eye.